versa-development/documentation/docs/sdk/server/hooks.md

 ## delete
-Delete a registered hook listener by its ID given on the `triggerHook` and `on` functions
+Delete a registered hook listener by its ID given on the `on` function
 ```lua
 local success = hook.delete(hookId)
 ```